 How long is the recovery following a Brachioplasty Procedure?

 Toronto arm lift and Brachioplasty patients who undergo an arm lift procedure generally require between 7 and 10 days off work.

 If they have a sedentary office type job they can be back to work in 5-7 days following the arm lift, but longer if the job entails a lot of heavy lifting and arm work.

 As the arm lift scar is hidden in the upper inner arm and there is very little bruising, generally patients can hide the surgical site quite easily in long sleeved clothing.
 The scar generally remodels over time and is treated in a complementary fashion for one year after the procedure.

 Generally, once the scar has healed, it can be treated with laser work to take the redness out.
 Topical silicone gel strips are used to flatten a raised scar and a compression garment is required to compress the area and allows adequate wound healing.
 This garment can be worn down to the middle of the forearm and like liposuction, garmenting is used to facilitate a “shrink wrapping” of the skin.

 Cost and Payment Options

-Brachioplasty generally costs in the range of $4,000.00 to $8,000.00 depending on the extent of loose tissue, the degree of excess fat of the upper arm and any ancillary techniques needed for fine lines, wrinkles or cellulite.
+Brachioplasty generally costs starting from $4,000.00 depending on the extent of loose tissue, the degree of excess fat of the upper arm and any ancillary techniques needed for fine lines, wrinkles or cellulite.